bodo-ai/Bodo/docs/source/BodoSQL.rst

     These functions can be used either in a groupby clause, where they will be computed for each group, or by itself on an entire column expression.
 For example::

-        Select AVG(A) from table1 Group By B
+        SELECT AVG(A) FROM table1 GROUP BY B

-        Select Count(Distinct A) from table1
+        SELECT COUNT(Distinct A) FROM table1

 * Timestamp Functions